I. Purpose of This Text

 II.
 Why a New Term Was Necessary

-Political language lags technological reality.
+Political language consistently lags technological reality.

-Existing terms—citizen, capitalist, bourgeois, elite, class—presume:
+Existing terms like citizen, capitalist, bourgeois, elite, and class presume:

 - territorial jurisdiction